realizedmobile/cordova-Pinterest/README.md

 Example:
 	Pinterest.init("ClientID", successHandler, errorHandler);

+To check if a version of the Pinterest app is installed, use canPinWidthSDK().
+Currently, this feature only supports iOS, but for Android, Pinterest SDk will redirect users to the store if Pinterest is not available on their device.

-To check if Pinterest App is installed, use isPinterstestInstalled() isPinterstestInstalled takes 2 arguments;
+canPinWithSDK takes 2 arguments;

 	1)	successHandler - a function that will be called on success
 	2)	errorHandler - a function that will be called on error.

 Example:

-	Pinterest.isPinterstestInstalled(successHandler, errorHandler);
+	Pinterest.canPinWithSDK(successHandler, errorHandler);

 To pin, use pin()
 pin takes 5 arguments;